-The consolidated finance cost and other income/charges of the Group amounted to ₱150.5 million and ₱120.5 million in the first half of 2023 and 2022, respectively.
-The increase is mainly due to higher outstanding loan amount during the period compared to 2022, net of loan payments of the Parent Company and ISRI for the maturing amortization of term loan with a local bank (Note 4).
+The consolidated finance cost and other income/charges of the Group amounted to ₱286.40 million and ₱241.32 for the three quarters of 2023 and 2022, respectively.
+The increase is mainly due to higher outstanding loan amount during the period compared to 2022, resulting from the availment of short-term loan in December 2022, net of loan payments of the Parent Company and ISRI for the maturing amortization of term loan with a local bank (Note 4).
+In 2021, Group recognized a provision for impairment for the assets of MORE.
+No similar provision was recognized during the period.